geskill/IntelligeN/bin/build_129_releaselog.md

 * Added indication in the GUI if the image hoster upload was successful or not

+* Added possibility to change website in code or design view via double click on website in publish window

 * Added host and subject in CAPTCHA and intelligent_posting-Helper window

+* Added URLEncode/URLDecode to IScript

 * Added NFOStripper